-In July 2015, the FASB issued ASU 2015-11, Inventory: Simplifying the Measurement of Inventory.
+In July 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2015-11, Inventory: Simplifying the Measurement of Inventory.
 ASU 2015-11 requires that inventory be measured at the lower of cost and net realizable value.
 Additionally, the guidance defines net realizable value as estimated selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal, and transportation.
 The guidance became effective, and was adopted prospectively, for the first quarter of fiscal year 2017.
 The adoption of this standard did not have a material impact on the Company's consolidated financial statements.

-In March 2016, the FASB issued ASU 2016-09, Compensation - Stock Compensation: Improvements to Employee Shared-Based Payment Accounting.
+In March 2016, the FASB issued ASU 2016-09, Compensation - Stock Compensation: Improvements to Employee Share-Based Payment Accounting.
 ASU 2016-09 is intended to simplify several aspects of accounting for share-based payment awards.
 The new guidance became effective and was adopted for the first quarter of fiscal year 2017.
 The adoption of this guidance did not have a material impact on the Company's consolidated financial statements.

-Recently Issued Accounting Standard
+Recently Issued Accounting Standards

 In March 2017, the FASB issued ASU 2017-08, Receivables - Nonrefundable Fees and Other Costs.
 ASU 2017-08 shortens the amortization period for certain callable debt securities held at a premium, requiring the premium to be amortized to the earliest call date.
 The standard is effective for annual and interim periods beginning after December 15, 2018.
-The Company does not expect the adoption of this guidance to have a material impact on the consolidated financial statements.
+The Company does not expect the adoption of this guidance to have a material impact on its consolidated financial statements.

 In January 2017, the FASB issued ASU 2017-04, Intangibles - Goodwill and Other: Simplifying the Test for Goodwill Impairment.
 ASU 2017-04 eliminates the second step in the goodwill impairment test which requires an entity to determine the implied fair value of the reporting unit's goodwill.
 Instead, an entity should recognize an impairment loss if the carrying value of the net assets assigned to the reporting unit exceeds the fair value of the reporting unit, with the impairment loss not to exceed the amount of goodwill allocated to the reporting unit.
 The standard is effective for annual and interim goodwill impairment tests conducted in fiscal years beginning after December 15, 2019, with early adoption permitted.
-The Company does not expect the adoption of this guidance to have a material impact on the consolidated financial statements.
+The Company does not expect the adoption of this guidance to have a material impact on its consolidated financial statements.

-In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows: Classification of Certain Cash Receipts and Cash Payments.
+In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows: Classification of Certain Cash Receipts and Cash Payments, which reduces existing diversity in the classification of certain transactions in the statements of cash flows.
 The guidance is effective for annual and interim periods beginning after December 15, 2017.
 Early adoption is permitted.
-The Company does not expect the adoption of this guidance to have a material impact on the consolidated financial statements.
+The Company does not expect the adoption of this guidance to have a material impact on its consolidated financial statements.